hal-uw/gpu_variability_sc22_artifact/sec4bc_sgemm_nvidia/README.md

 ├── Makefile: make binaries for `gen_data.cpp` and `sgemm.cu`
-├── README.md: contains SGEMM specific instructions on running the application and configuring input size ├── sgemm.cu: main application that uses matrices generated from gen-data.cpp as inputs ├── build-sgemm-nvidia.sh: script used with Singularity container to build sgemm binary (can be used to run without container))
+├── README.md: contains SGEMM specific instructions on running the application and configuring input size ├── sgemm.cu: main application that uses matrices generated from gen-data.cpp as inputs ├── build-sgemm-nvidia.sh: script used with Singularity container to build sgemm binary (can be used to run without container)
-├── run-sgemm-nvidia.sh: script used with Singularity container to run sgemm (can be used to run without docker) ├── sgemm-singularity.sh: Top-level shell script that pulls container, compiles binary and related packages and runs SGEMM
+├── run-sgemm-nvidia.sh: script used with Singularity container to run sgemm (can be used to run without container) ├── sgemm-singularity.sh: Top-level shell script that pulls container image, compiles binary and related packages and runs SGEMM
 ```

 ## Adjusting Input Configurations